henryw374/henryw374.github.io.old/_posts/2022-02-09-clojurescript-jar-embeds-other-libs.md

 However the clojurescript jar itself is something like an uberjar: It includes compiled data.json, tools.reader and transit-clj and transit-java namespaces inside itself.
-That means that although it declares dependencies on those libraries, when you use Clojurescript yourself, those libraries' artifacts are not used at all.
+That means that although it declares dependencies on those libraries, when you use Clojurescript yourself, those libraries' artifacts are not used at all (despite being on your disk and in the classpath).

 The output of this command shows the dependencies I am referring to: